danielsampah99/iims-docs/src/app/docs/policies/motor/all-policies/new/page.md

 ### Accessing the New Motor Policy Form

 1. Log into the Insurance Management System
-2. Navigate to "All Motor Policies" page
+2. Navigate to "Motor" section
 3. Click the "New Motor Policy" button
 4. The system displays the policy creation form